View Bernadine Bjorkman's Obituary on ArgusLeader.com and share memories

 |

-Sioux Falls - Bernadine "Nicki" Bjorkman, age 92, passed away Saturday April 20, 2019.
-Family will greet friends on Tuesday April 23, from 5:00-7:00 pm, with a celebration of her life beginning at 7:00 pm at Miller Southside Funeral Chapel, 7400 S. Minnesota Ave.
-A funeral Mass will begin at 10:30 am Wednesday at Holy Spirit Catholic Church, with burial at St. Michael Cemetery.
-A complete obituary is pending. www.millerfh.com
+Sioux Falls - Bernadine (Nicki) Bjorkman, 92, died at Dougherty Hospice House, Sioux Falls on April 20, 2019.
+Family will greet friends at Miller Southside Funeral Chapel, 7400 S. Minnesota Ave., on Tuesday April 23, from 5:00-7:00 p.m.
+A celebration of her life begins at 7:00 p.m.
+Her funeral mass will be Wednesday at 10:30, a.m. at Holy Spirit Catholic Church, 3601 E Dudley Ln, Sioux Falls, with burial in St. Michael's Cemetery.

+Bernadine Anton was born on April 30, 1926, in Wessington Springs, South Dakota to Nicholas and Blanche Anton.
+She graduated from Wessington Springs High School as Class Valedictorian in 1944, and attended South Dakota State College, where she met John Bjorkman.
+They were married on January 23, 1947 and traveled to Riverside, California, where John attended college.
+They then returned to South Dakota, living in railroad towns across the state - the longest assignments in Parker and Kimball - while John served as a depot agent for the Milwaukee Road.
+Nicki taught country school and later worked at Midstate Telephone Co. in Kimball, as a billing clerk.
+Nicki was an avid golfer, enjoyed cards, and mahjong.
+She loved to travel.
+She spent winters with John in the Southwest, and continued to travel with family after his death in 2004.
+She was a devoted mother and grandmother, and a capable cook who loved family gatherings, always busy helping.
+She had a simple but solid faith, and was a beautiful person, inside and out, with a gracious, outgoing nature.

+She leaves behind her children: Robert (Paulette), Omaha; Nancy (Robert) Pulford, Sioux Falls; Joseph (Kaye), Burbank; and Timothy (Carol Kay), Canistota.
+Grandchildren: Theresa (Larry) Doss, Brandon; Aaron (JoMarie), Sioux Falls; Gwyn (Ed) Fuxa, Omaha; Anna (Shannon) Jelken, Marshalltown, Iowa; Andrew (Alison) Pulford, Brandon; Sarah (Mark Tracy) Bjorkman, St. Paul; Robyn (Gary) Knecht, Chamberlain; Angela (Scott) Hansen, Burbank; James, Katy, TX; Joshua (Katie), Omaha; Ashley (Eric) Wieman, Nolensville, TN; John, Sioux Falls; Samuel (Naomi) Aberdeen; and Seth (Caitria), Luverne; 27 great grandchildren, brother, David, Fresno, Ca, and numerous nieces and nephews.
+She was preceded in death by John, her beloved husband of 57 years, her parents, and siblings: Mary Lou Cahill, Richard Anton, and Margaret (Peg) Segovia.